 Next stop is the viewpoint Miradouro Sophia de Mello Breyner Andresen (formerly known as Miradouro da Graça), where you can also enjoy the amazing views over the Portuguese capital.
 These are two of the places to see in Lisbon that you can’t miss!

 Continue your stroll for more 450 metres until you get to the Monastery and Church of São Vicente de Fora.
 You can visit the church for free but don’t hesitate to pay the ticket to visit the monastery and discover its wonderful interior.

-You can even climb to the roof where you can admire the wonderful views over the city of Lisbon.
+You can even go up to the roof where you can admire the wonderful views over the city.
 The upside of this viewpoint is that it isn’t so crowded when comparing to the other two mentioned above – you’ll be able to take amazing pictures and enjoy the sights more peacefully.

 Right behind the monastery you’ll find Feira da Ladra, the oldest flea market in Lisbon.

-Next, you’ll enter the oldest neighbourhood or quarter in Lisbon, Alfama, the soul of Lisbon.
+Next, you’ll enter the oldest quarter in the city, Alfama, the soul of Lisbon.
 Begin in the street Rua dos Remédios, and then lose yourself in the alleys Beco do Surra, Beco da Lapa.